a3f/r3k.vhdl/README.md

 ![MIPS R3000 single-cycle datapath][datapath]

-The VHDL code is located in `vhdl/`.
-Build and run tests with `make test`.
-Never mind the build failing at the moment.
-The GHDL version on the CI server is for some reason crashing on (my otherwise perfect!) code.
+The VHDL93 code is located in `vhdl/`.
+Build and run tests by executing `make test` in that directory.
+The test system was written for use with GHDL.
+The subdirectory `ise/` contains the project files for use with ISE.
+We used version 14.7.

 ## BIOS